EMSA issues first Heat Alert of the year

 OKLAHOMA CITY – EMSA has issued the first Heat Alert of the year.

-Officials say by 4:30 p.m.
-Thursday, medics have responded to five heat-related emergency calls.
+Officials say by 7:30 p.m.
+Thursday, medics have responded to nine heat-related emergency calls.

 EMSA issues a medical Heat Alert when paramedics respond to five or more suspected heat-related illness calls in a 24-hour period.